eva-lam/expenses/README.md

 ## About this project

-This is an expense dashboard that simulates how userinterface could look like when users log into an online portal to check their credit card usage.
+This is an expense dashboard that simulates how user interface could look like when users log into an online portal to check their credit card usage.
 Through this platform, users can add comments on a listed expense, execute filter search, as well as add receipt image(s) when needed.

 This project uses the data provided and developed by pleo.